nikitainikitin/cmpexplore/reg/README.txt

    for the lines to be filtered out of the output file (one filter per line).
 Those will be passed to "grep -v" to post-process the test output.
-4. Add file 'golden.txt': this file contains the expected test output (already filtered).
+4. Add file 'expected.txt': this file contains the expected test output (already filtered).
    This will be passed to "diff" with the test output to determine the test status (OK/FAILED).